Understand Hippo CMS's system architecture and supported deployment scenarios.

 - Database Tier

-Central to the system architecture is the application tier: this is where the actual Hippo applications are running.
+Central to the system architecture is the application tier: this is where the actual Hippo CMS applications are running.
 It consists of an application server which runs a servlet container, typically Apache Tomcat.
-Hippo's authoring and delivery applications (both Java webapps) are deployed inside this container.
-A third application, Hippo's content repository, runs embedded inside the authoring webapp.
+Hippo CMS's authoring and delivery applications (both Java webapps) are deployed inside this container.
+A third application, Hippo CMS's content repository, runs embedded inside the authoring webapp.

 The database tier consists of one of the supported database servers and is used by the content repository application to store all data.
-When using the Relevance Module (Hippo Enterprise Subscription required) the database tier additionally contains the Elasticsearch application which acts as one of the needed relevance data stores.
+When using the Relevance Module (BloomReach Experience license required) the database tier additionally contains the Elasticsearch application which acts as one of the needed relevance data stores.

 The web tier consists of a web server, typically Apache HTTP Server ("httpd"), which acts as a reverse proxy for the authoring and delivery applications.